rpm-software-management/rpm-web/user_doc/file_triggers.md

 grep "foo" && /usr/sbin/ldconfig
 ```

 This file trigger will execute `/usr/bin/ldconfig` for each package containing files starting with `/usr/lib` and containing "foo" at the same time.
+Note that
+the prefix-matched files includes all types of files - regular files,
+directories, symlinks etc.

 The file triggers are defined in spec files of packages.
 E.g. file trigger executing `ldconfig` could be defined in glibc package.